ElArkk/jax-unirep/paper/paper.md

-We also verified that the embeddings calculated using the pre-trained weights were informative for top models, and trained a model to predict avGFP brightness (as the authors did).
+We also verified that the embeddings calculated using the pre-trained weights were informative for top models, and trained a model to predict avGFP brightness (as the authors did). avGFP is a green-fluorescent protein that has been extensively studied in the literature.
+Many studies generated mutants of this protein, measuring the changes in brightness for each mutant, to try to understand how protein sequence links to function or simply to increase brightness.

 Average performance across 5-fold cross-validation is shown in Figure 3. avGFP data came from [@sarkisyan2016local].